Bloc/Webflow-BlocJams-Screencasts/03-Adding-the-hero-image-text-and-button.md

-## Adding the Hero Image and Text
+## A Heroic Home Page and Call-to-Action

+Let's make our home page stand out with a "hero" image that represents our brand.
+Watch the video below to learn how we create a beautifully-styled and positioned hero section.

 <center>
 <video width="853" height="505" controls> <source src="https://bloc-books.s3.amazonaws.com/webflow/screencasts/BlocJams-4.mp4" type="video/mp4">
 </video>
 </center>

-* Add section called hero
+Follow the steps in the video and make sure you accomplished the following:

+* added a new `section` element named `hero`
-* Set to 100% width and 800px tall
+* set the `hero` width to `100%` and the height to `800px`
-* Add a section within that one called heroImage
+* nested a `section` within `hero` named `heroImage`
-* Set to 100% width and 800px tall
+* set the `heroImage` width to `100%` and height to `800px`
-* Set the background image,upload heroImage.jpg
+* created a background image and uploaded `heroImage.jpg`
-* In the overlay click the arrow in the bottom center to set to the bottom edge of the container.
+* preset the `heroImage.jpg` position to the bottom edge of the `heroImage` section
-* Click the x next to Tile for no tiling (no-repeat).
+* made sure the "X" button is pushed in the "Tile" section of the `heroImage.jpg` properties, so the image does not repeat
-* Change the opacity for the heroImage to 70%.
+* changed the opacity of `heroImage` to `70%`

+Our page already looks a lot better, but it's not yet clear what Bloc Jams _is_.
+In the next video we'll add some text and a call-to-action button.

 <center>
 <video width="853" height="505" controls> <source src="https://bloc-books.s3.amazonaws.com/webflow/screencasts/BlocJams-5.mp4" type="video/mp4">
 </video>
 </center>

+Review the video if you need to double check some of your settings.
+Here's a recap of what we did:

-* heroImage set to position absolute, top 0, left and right 0 and z-index 0
+* updated the `heroImage` position to `absolute` and updated the positions for: top, left, right and z-index to be 0
-* Add container called homeText
+* added a new container named `homeText`
-* position relative
+* set the `homeText` position to `relative`
-* z-index 1
-* Add in heading h1
+* set the `z-index` of `homeText` to 1, so it appears on top of `heroImage`
-* add in heading h2
+* created `h1` and `h2` headings in `homeText`
-* add in button
+* created a `button` in `homeText`
-* Change h1 to open sans, light, center aligned, 75px for size and line height and color of #ea3370
+* modified the `h1` font properties to open sans, light, center-aligned, 75px font and line height, and gave it a color of #ea3370
-* h2 to open sans normal, #FFF (white) center aligned 24px size and line height
+* modified the `h2` to open sans, normal, center-aligned, 24px font and line height, and gave it a color of white
-* Button uppercase, open sans ea3370 bg color, padding 10px top and bottom, 250px wide, centered using auto/auto button in position box, 30px top margin.
-Update radius to 20px and font size to 16px.
+* modified the button properties:
+    * button font: uppercase, open sans, 16px, white
+    * button background: #ea3370
-* homeText add padding to the top of 200px.
+    * button element: 10px padding on the top and bottom, 30px margin on the top, 250px width, center-aligned within container, border-radius of 20px
+* added padding of `200px` to the `homeText` container

+You're getting exposed to a lot of different properties for different elements.
+Now let's add some cool effects to our page:

 <center>
 <video width="853" height="505" controls> <source src="https://bloc-books.s3.amazonaws.com/webflow/screencasts/BlocJams-6.mp4" type="video/mp4">
 </video>
 </center>

-* Click states
+That was simple!
+To make the button color change on a hover event we:

+* clicked on the button element and clicked on "states"
-* Select hover
+* selected `hover`
-* Change fill color to #bd3361
+* changed the fill color to #bd3361

+Now that we're able to take the whole page in, we'd like to make some adjustments.
+Let's refactor a few things before moving on: